nagadomi/eeVR/README.md

 To reduce rendering time, it's advisable to specify the lowest possible resolution for non-front-facing renderings with lower importance.

-You can set it from 1% to a maximum of 100% reduction.
+You can set it from 1% to a maximum of 100%.

 ### Front View FOV